AuroraVelez/angularjs-todo/README.md

+# AngularJS application - TODO list application for training

+Started application using angular-seed

-# angular-seed — the seed for AngularJS apps
+## angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these